ceterumnet/AlpacaHub/README.md

 As far as what "makes sense to me" - I want to be able to do the
 following:
-- More or less fully automate my image acquisition from the point that equipment is powered up, mount is polar aligned, etc...
+- More or less fully automate my image acquisition from the point that equipment is powered up, mount is polar aligned, etc... (this is not by itself a reason to make something like this...)
 - Be able to mix and match components from the standpoint of not everything relying on one computer
 - treat my astronomy devices like little network attached systems with